asbru-cm/asbru-cm/doc/Manual/Preferences/GlobalVariables.md

 ![](images/gv1.png)

-Global variables, allows you to define variable names and assign value.
+Global variables, allows you to define variable names and assign them a value.

 That variable can be latter used in any:

 + Local Commands
 + Global Commands